Austin Riley Player Props: Braves vs. Phillies

 Austin Riley At The Plate

-- Riley is batting .368 with two homers during his last outings and is on a nine-game hitting streak.
+- Riley will look to extend his 10-game hitting streak.
+He's batting .333 with two homers in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.